DavidJerman/machine-learning-with-cnn/README.md

 ### How to use the program
 #### Selecting the data
 The usage of the program is simple:
-1. Select the training and the test folder by clicking on the **Train folder** and the **Test folder** buttons and choose the correct folders.
+1. Select the training, and the test folder by clicking on the **Train folder**, and the **Test folder** buttons and choose the correct folders.
 2. Select the model save location with the **Save folder** button.
 #### Building the model
 To start building the model, use the interface on the left: